oVirt/ovirt-site/source/vdsm/proposal-vdsm-engine-data-statistics-retrieval.html.md

 The change would be as follows:

 The engine requests every 3 seconds getAllRuntimeStats from vdsm which will give the engine the most used data.
-If the engine has a mismatch of the hashes returned by
+If the engine has a mismatch of the hashes returned by getAllRuntimeStats it should request the data changed.

+if hashes.info changed => request getConfInfo with all vmIDs on that host where the hash changed if hashes.status changed => request getStatus with all vmIDs on that host where the hash changed if hashes.guestDetails changed => request getGuestDetails with all vmIDs on that host where the hash changed

+Request getAllDeviceStats periodically e.g. every 5 minutes, which should be sufficient for the DWH, in case it is not it could be even configurable.